• Skip to primary navigation

 8

 This kit has tons of colors included for a very affordable price.
 This, however, has some problems with color inaccuracy, and it has a terrible lightfastness rating.
-I'll leave this as best for random sketches and practices.
+We'll leave this as best for random sketches and practices.

 Conclusion